Notes to the Financial Statements

 The Group leases business premises and equipment through non-cancellable operating leases.
 These operating leases do not contain provisions for contingent lease rentals.
 None of the rental agreements contain escalation provisions that may require higher future rental payments nor impose restrictions on dividends, additional debt and/or further leasing.

-As at 31 December 2013 and 2012, the Group did not have contingent liabilities in respect of guarantees given to banks in respect of banking facilities granted to other parties, or other forms of contingent liabilities.
+(b) As at 31 December 2014 and 2013, the Group did not have contingent liabilities in respect of guarantees given to banks in respect of banking facilities granted to other parties, or other forms of contingent liabilities.

 The Group is a defendant in certain lawsuits as well as the named party in other proceedings arising in the ordinary course of business.
 Management has assessed the likelihood of an unfavourable outcome of such contingencies, lawsuits or other proceedings and based on such assessment, believes that any resulting liabilities will not have a material adverse effect on the financial position, operating results or cash flows of the Group.